 Nathan Lane is arguably one of the greatest talents to ever hit a Broadway stage.
-He is continually on lists of highly paid performers on the Great White Way, and it is understandable that he would be.
+He is continually on lists of highest paid performers on the Great White Way, and it is understandable that he would be.

 People who have never seen a Broadway musical still know who Nathan Lane is from his memorable performances in films like The Birdcage opposite Robin Williams and the remake of The Producers alongside his friend and Broadway partner Matthew Broderick.